briansimiyuj/doctor-appointment-app/README.md

         1. Create a Time Picker component and mount it on the Modal Body component and wrap it with Date Picker context

+      #### Select Time Display Component

+      Select Time Display component will be used to display selected time.

+        1. Create a Select Time Picker component and mount it on the Time Picker component

 ### Settings Context

 Settings context will be used to store the user's settings and provide it to the Settings page